Generic Name: lacosamide (la KOE sa mide)

 What other drugs will affect lacosamide?

 Other drugs may interact with lacosamide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Vimpat (lacosamide)